Ifycode-experiments/doc/contributing.md

 You can contribute in any of these areas: `nodejs development`, `mongoDB development`, `unit testing`, `documentation` & `research`.

-📌 Contributing guide is different depending on the project you are working on.
+📌 Contribution guideline is different depending on the project you are working on.

-Please go through this general guidelines and the one specific to the particular project(s) you've chosen to work on, before you start contributing to any of Code Collabo's projects.
+Please go through the general guidelines below and the one specific to the particular project(s) you've chosen to work on, before you start contributing to any of Code Collabo's projects.

 ### General - all repos
 * Do not make changes directly in the `main` or `develop` branches.
 See [git workflow](https://github.com/code-collabo/node-mongo-docs/issues/2) on how to make changes to the code base and submit pull request.